9 Dynamic Programming

 The Brute-force Cubic

 There are \Theta(n^2) subarrays of A[1:n].
 For each subarray, computing the sum takes O(n) time.
-So, the brute-force algorithm must find the sums of the subarrays in other to compare them, giving an O(n^3)-time algorithm.
+So, the brute-force algorithm must find the sums of the subarrays in order to compare them, giving an O(n^3)-time algorithm.

 We improve the running time by using dynamic programming.